sebnitu/vrembem/packages/modal/README.md

 `$aside-width` | `16em` | Width applied to modals using `_pos_left` and `_pos_right` modifiers.
 `$aside-max-width` | `90%` | Max width applied to modals using `_pos_left` and `_pos_right` modifiers.

-### JavaScript Events

-- `modal:opened` Emits when the modal has opened.
-- `modal:closed` Emits when the modal has closed.

 ### JavaScript Options

 Key | Default | Description